-The UFHCC is seeking 1-2 UF graduate students to serve as interns with the Federal Relations team in the University’s Washington DC office in Spring 2022.
-Intern(s) will primarily focus on legislative support related to health policy and/or focus on telehealth.
-The interns will gain unique exposure to the inner workings of the US Government in the advancement of the UFHCC’s education and research missions.
+The UFHCC/IFAS is seeking 2 UF graduate students to serve as interns with the Federal Relations team in the University’s Washington DC office in Fall 2022.
+Interns will primarily focus on legislative support related to cancer health policy and cancer prevention, and telehealth initiatives in rural communities.
+The interns will gain unique exposure to the inner workings of the US Government in the advancement of the UFHCC/IFAS education and research missions.

-These internships are an integral and important part of the team charged with proactively supporting the University of Florida’s agenda on a national level and in ensuring UF is a leading expert voice on important issues.
+These internships are an integral and important part of the team charged with proactively supporting the University of Florida’s agenda on a national level and ensuring UF is a leading expert voice on important issues.
 As a representative of UF, you will be expected to conduct yourself respectfully at all times in a manner consistent with the UF Student Code of Conduct.